FC Santa Claus: Third edition of the club (2021–present)

 It was announced FC Santa Claus would be re-launched in the Finnish national system, for the 2021 season.
 The new re-launch would be headed by the youth club, FC Santa Claus Juniorit, which had continued to operate, and would revert to the Rovaniemi logo.
 They re-entered in the sixth tier Vitonen.
 In their debut match in the sixth tier, after their re-formation, they defeated Kolarin Kontio 4–2.
 They finished bottom of the table in their return season in 2021.
+After two seasons in the sixth tier, they were promoted to the fifth tier of Finnish football, Nelonen.

 Seasons

 The following includes the historical season results for FC Santa Claus: